-- a) Employees not on subsistence allowance (see Article 20.00) shall be entitled to a daily travel allowance, per day worked or reported, when the location of the job exceeds a fifteen (15) road kilometre (fifteen (15) radius kilometres in Toronto or Hamilton) free zone from the City Hall of the nearest city in which the Union maintains a Local Lodge office or Out-of-Work List (See Article 19.01 (c)).
-For the Sudbury Out-of-Work List, daily travel allowance will be based from the town or City Hall of the residence centre. - In such cases, the allowance shall be based on the one-way distance, in road kilometres from the edge of the free zone to the job, at a rate of one minute per kilometre, at the Journeyman's regular straight time rate.
-This allowance shall not exceed the daily subsistence allowance rate. - Where the distance from the applicable City Hall to the jobsite exceeds one hundred (100) road kilometres, the employee will qualify for subsistence allowance, and will receive same if he establishes temporary residence; otherwise he will receive travel allowance as defined above. - b) Employees on subsistence allowance (see Article 20.00) shall also be entitled to a daily travel allowance, per day worked or reported, when the location of the job exceeds twenty (20) road kilometres from the City Hall (or main post office where no City hall) of the nearest city or town in which reasonable accommodation is available; or, in special cases, from such closer location of accommodation as the c) The determination of travel and Subsistence Allowance is based on the distance from the City Hall of the following cities to the job location.
+a) Employees not on subsistence allowance (see Article 20.00) shall be entitled to a daily travel allowance, per day worked or reported, when the location of the job exceeds a fifteen (15) road kilometre (fifteen (15) radius kilometres in Toronto or Hamilton) free zone from the City Hall of the nearest city in which the Union maintains a Local Lodge office or Out-of-Work List (See Article 19.01 (c)).
+For the Sudbury Out-of-Work List, daily travel allowance will be based from the town or City Hall of the residence centre.

-Business Manager and the Employer may mutually agree to.
-In such cases, the allowance shall be based on the one-way distance, in road kilometres from the edge of the twenty (20) kilometre free zone to the job, at a rate of one minute per kilometre, at the Journeyman's regular straight time rate.
-This allowance shall not exceed one-half of the daily subsistence allowance rate.
+In such cases, the allowance shall be based on the one-way distance, in road kilometres from the edge of the free zone to the job, at a rate of one minute per kilometre, at the Journeyperson's regular straight time rate.
+This allowance shall not exceed the daily subsistence allowance rate.